-During the 2017/18 academic year, there were 2,404 higher education students that originated in County Cavan enrolled in higher educational institutions (HEIs) aided by the Department of Education.
+During the 2017/18 academic year, there were 2,404 higher education students that originated in County Cavan enrolled in higher educational institutions (HEIs) aided by the Department of Education and Skills.
 The students represent 1.5% of all Republic of Ireland students studying in the country.
-However, the county's population represent 1.6% of the state total.
+However, the country's population represent 1.6% of the state total.